-Fisher House and The Good News About the VA
+Fisher House Michigan and the Good News About the VA - November 2018

 Kate Melcher, former Apache Helicopter pilot and 2018 Michigan Veteran of the Year, joins Dale as co-host at the Fisher House Michigan “Stories of Service” on November 5, 2018 at Hill Auditorium.